Airport Drainage Solutions

 Location: Tusayan, Arizona

-Project Name: City of Phoenix – Phoenix Sky Harbor International Airport, Airport Drainage Master Plan Update
+Project Name: City of Phoenix – Phoenix Sky Harbor International Airport (PHX), Airport Drainage Master Plan Update (DMPU)

 Location: Phoenix, Arizona

-Issue: The Phoenix Sky Harbor Airport needed to update their DMP to be used as a planning and programming tool for coordination of construction of the storm drainage system in conjunction with extensive airport infrastructure upgrades planned for the next 10 to 20 years.
+Issue: PHX needed to update their DMP to be used as a planning and programming tool for anticipated storm drainage system construction in conjunction with extensive airport infrastructure upgrades planned for the next 10 to 20 years.

-Solution: Dibble developed the Airfield Drainage Master Plan Update (DMPU) for PHX.
-Work consisted of verifying and updating existing storm drain facilities information within the airport operating area and areas of proposed expansion; investigating and identifying drainage issues through the development of a detailed storm water system computer model; developing recommended storm drainage infrastructure; creating schematics of the approved projects; and developing system cost and phasing.
+Solution: Dibble developed the Airport DMPU for PHX.
+The team verified and updated existing storm drain facilities information within current and proposed operating areas; investigated and identified drainage issues through a detailed storm water system computer model; developed recommended storm drainage infrastructure; created schematics of the approved projects; and developed system costs and phasing.